Mary Edwards Calhoun

-Mary Edwards Calhoun (December 8, 1873 – November 10, 1963) was the Calhoun School headmistress from 1916 to 1942.
+Mary Edwards Calhoun (December 8, 1873 – November 10, 1963) was an American schoolteacher.
+She was the headmistress of the Calhoun School in New York City from 1916 to 1942.

 Biography

 Calhoun was born in 1873 to Alfred R. Calhoun also known as Major A.R.
 Calhoun, a Kentucky-born Civil War hero, journalist, and author, and Agnes Edwards Calhoun, born a Philadelphia Quaker, although she later joined the Congregationalist Plymouth Church.
 Calhoun lived most of her adult life with her sister Alice, a social worker.